Risk Management

 What is Risk?

-In the context of Cyber Security, we are concerned with the probability of a bad outcome.
+In the context of Cyber Security, our concern is the probability of a negative outcome.

 Cyber vs Information Security

-Cyber-Physical systems or Cyber (in short), refers to complex networks composed of hardware, software and potentially other types of systems (e.g. train systems control moving trains carrying passengers or goods, & also manage various station operations).
+Cyber-Physical systems, often shortened to Cyber, refer to complex networks that include hardware, software, and potentially other types of systems.
+An example would be train systems, which control moving trains carrying passengers or goods and manage various station operations.

 notion image

-But for Cyber-Physical systems, attacks can impact safety & even cause death!
-E.g. Ransomware incidents affecting hospitals!
+However, for Cyber-Physical systems, attacks can compromise safety and even result in fatalities!
+For instance, ransomware incidents affecting hospitals!

 How Bad (Impact) vs How Likely (Probability)